-Using Paravel Systems WallTime timers with Aixa consoles
+Using Paravel Systems WallTime clocks with Aixa consoles

 This document covers the configuration of following console use with a Paravel Systems WallTime

 As of this writing, WallTime is running version 3.0.6

 - Using your Web browser, connect to the console where you want to configure the timer.